-The WordPress 5.4 release was published on March 31, 2020.
+The WordPress 5.4 release was published on 31 March 2020.
 What does this version bring for users and developers?
-Our overview: What's new in WordPress and Gutenberg.
+Our overview: What’s new in WordPress and Gutenberg.

 Widget: Status of the website

-The new feature of WordPress 5.4 that stands out at first glance: there is now a new "Website status" widget in the dashboard.
-The function behind this has been around since WordPress 5.2 and can be found in the backend under "Tools".
-With the new central placement, many users are likely to notice it for the first time:
+The new feature of WordPress 5.4 that stands out at first glance: there is now a new “Website status” widget in the dashboard.
+The function behind this has been around since WordPress 5.2 and can be found in the backend under “Tools”.
+With the new centralised placement, many users are likely to notice it for the first time:

 - A list of inactive plugins and themes.
 You should always remove these, as they can be a target for hackers even when deactivated.